Cenote Zaci Valladolid is one of the best cenotes in town and I highly recommend adding it to your list of things to do in Yucatan.

-Cenote Zaci, in my opinion, is one of the best cenotes in Valladolid and I highly recommend adding it to your list of things to do!
-Featuring a cave-like cenote filled with freshwater, cliff jumps and an on-site restaurant, Cenote Zaci is a great place to hang out for a few hours during your visit to Valladolid!
+Featuring a cave-like cenote filled with freshwater, cliff jumps, and an on-site restaurant, this cenote is a great place to hang out for a few hours during your visit to Valladolid.

-I have put together this complete travel guide of Zaci Cenote including where it is, how to get there, how much it costs, and what to expect!
+I have put together this complete travel guide to Zaci Cenote including where it is, how to get there, how much it costs, and what to expect when you arrive.

-Cenote Zaci is far away from all the tourists who are staying in Cancun and Riviera Maya which means that most group tours will not even bother coming to Cenote Zaci and if you go early in the morning you might even be lucky and have the cenote all to yourself.
+It’s far away from all the tourists who are staying in Cancun and Riviera Maya which means that most group tours will not even bother coming here and if you go early in the morning you might even be lucky and have the cenote all to yourself.

-If you are staying in Valladolid you can simply walk to Cenote Zaci as it is located smack bang in the middle of the city.
+If you are staying in Valladolid you can walk to the cenote as it’s located smack bang in the middle of the city.

-From the main plaza in Valladolid you can either walk, cycle, arrive by taxi or by car.
+From the main plaza in Valladolid, you can either walk, cycle or arrive by taxi or by car.

-If you decide to walk it will take you about a 7-minute walk from the main square to Zaci Cenote.
+If you decide to walk, it will take you about a 7-minute walk from the main square.

-Bicycle rental is generally around 150 MXN per day and you can find a set of wheels at your hostel or from one of the bike rental stores in the main town.
+Bicycle rental is generally around 150 MXN per day and you can find a set of wheels at your hotel or from one of the bike rental stores in the main town.

 The easiest way to get to Cenotes Zaci is with your own car.
-If you have your own rental car, you can simply drive to Cenote Zaci and park in the gravel parking lot behind the main entrance or on the side of the road.
+If you have your own rental car, you can drive to this location and park in the gravel parking lot behind the main entrance or on the side of the road.

 Yucatan Peninsula is said to be the safest place to drive in Mexico when it comes to getting behind the wheel yourself, so it’s definitely an option to consider.

-I always use Rentalcars.com to search and book car rentals in Mexico as they generally offer the best rates.
+I always use Discover Cars to search and book car rentals in Mexico as they generally offer the best rates.

 ARRIVING AT CENOTES ZACI

-Make sure you shower off before going swimming in Zaci Cenote to remove any sunscreen, insect repellent or body oils as this helps to preserve the water inside the cenote.
+Make sure you rinse off in the showers before going swimming in the cenote to remove any sunscreen, insect repellent, or body oils as this helps to preserve the water inside the cenote.

 WHAT TO EXPECT AT CENOTE ZACI VALLADOLID

-Cenote Zaci is very unique because compared to other cenotes in Valladolid because its shape resembles a massive cave, but only half of it is covered, this means that there is a lot of sunlight shining through.
+This cenote is very unique compared to other cenotes in Valladolid because its shape resembles a massive cave, but only half of it is covered which means that there is a lot of sunlight shining through.

 Feeling hungry?
-Grab a bite to eat at the Zaci Cenote restaurant and on the way out, you can go shopping for souvenirs at the market stalls located near the exit.
+Grab a bite to eat at the restaurant, and on the way out, you can go shopping for souvenirs at the market stalls located near the exit.

 Its natural beauty and unique features are what make Cenote Zaci one of the best in the area and it’s for sure not to be missed on your Mexico itinerary!